AnonymousRand/personal_website/README.md

 # Janky Flask Personal Website™

-# Setup if it's ever needed
+# Setup if I brick another machine

-I hope I'm not reading this because I bricked a machine again.

 1. Set up Docker, MySQL, and Nginx on host machine
     - MySQL data directory should be in the bind-mounted directory specified in [deployment/docker/compose.yaml](deployment/docker/compose.yaml)